tigergraph/CoPilot/README.md

 ### Optional: Configure Logging Level in Dockerfile
-To configure the logging level of the service, edit the copilot service's `LOGLEVEL` env variable in the docker-compse file.
+To configure the logging level of the service, edit the CoPilot service's `LOGLEVEL` env variable in the docker-compose file.
 By default, the logging level is set to `"INFO"`.

 This line can be changed to support different logging levels.
 The levels are described below: